Healthspan vs Lifespan After 45: Living Better Longer

 Defining the Terms: A Clear Distinction

 Think of it like this: Lifespan is the length of the road.
-Healthspan is the portion of the road that is smooth, paved, and enjoyable to drive on.
-The goal is to ensure the entire road is in excellent condition, right up to the very end.
+Healthspan is the portion of the road that is smooth and functional.
+The practical goal is to keep as much of that road in good condition as possible.

 The Biological Basis of Healthspan: The Hallmarks of Aging